-5.5.30 Guidance on the on-going monitoring of the business relationship is given in section 5.7.
+- 5.5.35 Guidance on the on-going monitoring of the business relationship is given in section 5.7.
 Firms should remember that new and existing customers may not initially meet the definition of a PEP, but may subsequently become one during the course of a business relationship.
 The firm should, as far as practicable, be alert to public information relating to possible changes in the status of its customers with regard to political exposure.
-When an existing customer is identified as a PEP, EDD must be applied to that customer.
+When an existing customer is identified as a PEP, EDD measures must be applied to that customer. - 5.5.36 Firms should identify unusual transactions and regularly review the information they hold to ensure that any new or emerging information that could affect the risk assessment is identified in a timely fashion.
+The frequency of ongoing monitoring and review should be determined by the level of risk associated with the relationship.